tidepool-org/tidepool-org.github.io/data-model/v1/notes.md

 structured notes (say, annotations by a device) may want to control the content of the shorter display.

+It is difficult to specify a 'safe' value for the length of shortText without overly constraining the UI designs.
+However, 20 characters is a reasonable guess.

 Note that both the `text` and `shortText` fields will be sanitized / escaped before display, so it is best not to include any attempt at markup.
 We may someday permit certain kinds of markup (for emphasis, links, etc) but for now